-Close to all of those things will be your need for a bank current account to effectively manage your money whilst in the UK and this article aims to help you understand some things about the UK banking system that will hopefully make your move easier.
-I also hope to help you think about the other facilities you might require from your bank to make your new life in the UK run more smoothly.
+If you're moving to the UK, you'll need a bank account to effectively manage your money once you're living in the UK.
+This article aims to help you understand some things about the UK banking system to make your move to the UK easier.
+You will also need to think about the other facilities you might require from your bank to make your new life in the UK run more smoothly.

 Lloyds TSB / Expatica